About the Organisation

 What you will be doing

+The Festival generally runs on Friday evenings, all day Saturday (including the evening), and Sunday afternoon and evening.
 Up to 100 entrants and 10 volunteers could be present at the Festival at any one time.
 A large number of our entrants are children and young people with their parents.
+A Masterclass is held in the following spring.

-The Halls and Health and Safety Officer (HHSO) has overall responsibility for liaison with the venues used by the Festival and ensuring the facilities meet the needs of the Festival.
-The manager also has responsibility for ensuring Health and Safety requirements are met (including First Aid); for carrying out risk assessments; and liaising with Sutton Council’s Safety Group and with the British and International Federation of Festivals (BIFF) on Child Protection regulations.
+The Halls and Health and Safety Officer has overall responsibility for liaison with the venues used by the Festival and ensuring the facilities meet the needs of the Festival.
+The manager also has responsibility for ensuring Health and Safety requirements at the venues are met (including First Aid) and for carrying out risk assessments.

 What's in it for you?

 This role will especially appeal to volunteers who are interested in (mainly) classical music and speech and drama, and who want to see these arts flourish in Sutton.
-There are opportunities to watch performances by some highly gifted young (and older!) entrants, as well as developing knowledge of Health and Safety and safeguarding issues.
+There are opportunities to watch performances by some highly gifted young (and older!) entrants.
+You will develop skills in risk assessment, health and safety awareness skills, and working as part of a team.

 What skills will you need?